Freshman Admission Requirements

 Freshmen Application Instructions

 To apply for admission as a freshman, complete the following items.
-Please submit your application and supporting documents by the deadlines for the quarter to which you are applying.
+Please submit your application online and supporting documents by the deadlines for the quarter to which you are applying.

 - Request official transcripts from all high schools attended to be sent to Cal State East Bay.
 Official transcripts must be received by the document deadline.
 Transcripts will be accepted if mailed directly by the school, or if hand-carried in their original sealed envelope to Cal State East Bay's Enrollment Information Center located on the first floor of the Student Services and Administration (SA) Building on the Hayward Campus, or to the Academic Services Center on the Concord Campus.